 A Power of Attorney (POA) is a helpful tool that allows you to transfer decision-making powers to another person.
 Principals use them to grant an agent permission to make decisions on their behalf.
 The decisions could be medical, financial, business or property-related.

-POAs are dependent on state laws, so many wonder if they need a new POA when relocating to a new state.
+POAs are dependent on state laws, that’s why so many people aren’t sure if they need a new POA when relocating to a new state.
 Fortunately, a POA often remains valid despite a change in residence.

 Power of Attorney Overview